 Mike Hicks

-I am the Cecilia Fitler Moore Professor in the Computer and Information Science Department and the Director of the Schlein Center for Cybersecurity at the University of Pennsylvania, and I am an Amazon Scholar.
+I am the Cecilia Fitler Moore Professor in the Computer and Information Science Department and the Director of the Schlein Center for Cybersecurity at the University of Pennsylvania, and I am an Amazon Scholar and an ACM Fellow.

 Research

 My research focuses on improving software availability, reliability, and security through programming languages and software engineering techniques.
-Current areas include:
+Recent work includes

 - Secure programming: Developing Checked C, a memory-safe extension to C for legacy code migration; conducting Build it, Break it, Fix it contests to evaluate secure development practices; and working with safe languages like Rust

-- Fuzz testing: Developing methodologies for evaluating randomized testers and combining coverage-guided fuzzing with property-based testing
+- Fuzz testing: Developing methodologies for evaluating fuzz testers and combining coverage-guided fuzzing with property-based testing

 - Quantum computation: Creating verified compiler stacks for quantum programs, including VOQC, and developing robust quantum programs for near-term devices

-Past projects include dynamic software updating (Kitsune, Rubah), information flow control (LWeb, Prob), incremental computation (Adapton), type systems for Ruby (Diamondback Ruby), symbolic execution (Otter), race detection (LockSmith), and the memory-safe C dialect Cyclone.
+Other projects include dynamic software updating ( Kitsune, Rubah), information flow control (LWeb, Prob), languages for expressing secure multiparty computations ( Wysteria, Symphony) as well as authenticated data structures and compiler-optimized oblivious RAM (Lobliv), incremental computation (Adapton), type systems for Ruby (Diamondback Ruby), symbolic execution (Otter), data race detection ( LockSmith), and the memory-safe C dialect Cyclone.

 Teaching

-- Recent: Organization of Programming Languages (CMSC 330, multiple semesters); Program Analysis and Understanding (CMSC 631, multiple semesters); Software Security MOOC (now free, originally on Coursera)
+- Recent (UMD): Organization of Programming Languages (CMSC 330, multiple semesters); Program Analysis and Understanding (CMSC 631, multiple semesters); Software Security MOOC (now free, originally on Coursera)

 Service, professional activities